Text Headings

 ###### Small Paragraph Heading

-Usually, we don’t want to apply the full hierarchy on moderate-sized pages, because too much structure is confusing.
-For an appropriate layout, it may be desirable to skip one or two levels and use paragraph headings inside of sections for example.
+On moderately sized pages, we usually don’t want to apply the full heading hierarchy because too much structure is as confusing as too little.
+We may like to skip one or two levels and use paragraph headings in normal sections for example.

-To mark a heading as a warning, important information, or tip, we have the attributes {.h-warn}
+To mark a section about some danger, warning, information, or success, we apply the attributes {.h-danger}

 , {.h-info}